-The Museum of Friends (MoF), located in the historic “Roof and Dick” building in the heart of downtown Walsenburg, is a Contemporary Art Museum incorporated in 2007 by artists Brendt Berger and Maria Cocchiarelli.
-The museum’s name stems from the fact that the initial 500-piece collection of paintings, photographs, and sculptures were gifts to Brendt and Maria from friends.
+The Museum of Friends (MoF’s) home is the historic “Roof and Dick” building in the heart of downtown Walsenburg.
+MoF is a Contemporary Art Museum incorporated in 2007 by artists Brendt Berger and Maria Cocchiarelli.
+The museum’s name stems from the fact that the initial 500-piece collection of paintings, photographs, and sculptures were gifts from friends to Brendt and Maria.
 Today, friends and new artists continue to donate their work, expanding the permanent collection to over 1,600 works of art.

-Today, the museum is a publicly held cultural amenity in process of a major capital rehabilitation plan scheduled for completion in 2020 and includes an elevator to the second floor.
+The museum is a well-known cultural amenity in process of a major capital rehabilitation plan scheduled for completion in 2025.
+Now includes an elevator to all three floors.
 MoF remains open during the construction work and offers changing art exhibits, a permanent collection, a locally sourced museum gift shop, and workshops and classes for children and adults running year-round.
 Tours of the permanent and changing exhibits are offered daily.